alexa923/CapoSagro_Alexa/README.md

 At first, we used bbdduk to start cleaning the data which remove Phix sequences used for diversity in sequencing using the 02_bbduk2.sh script

 * 02_bbduk.sh was a test with trimming parameters but removed too much reads
-* 02_bbduk3.sh was a test with trimming parameters including a minimum length of 20bp for the reads but also removed too much reads
+* 02_bbduk3.sh was a test with trimming parameters including a smaller minimum length of 20bp for the reads but also removed too much reads
 * 02_bbduk2.sh was the best option knowing that trimming parameters will be included in the seventh step (fastp).

 ### Step 4